gh-unit/gh-unit/README.md

 - [Makefile](http://github.com/gabriel/gh-unit/tree/master/Project-IPhone/Makefile) (for an iPhone App)

 The script will return a non-zero exit code on test failure.

+To run the tests via the Makefile:

+	make test

 ## Running a Test Case / Single Test